crossdb-org/docs/docs/blog/benchmark/crossdb-vs-stlmap.md

 crossdb/bench/basic$ ./bench-crossdb -q -r 5 -n 10000000
 ```

-To make test fair, STL Map and HashMap(unordered_map) use pthread read-write lock as CrossDB is thread-safe with read-write lock also.

 > **NOTE**
+> - To ensure fairness in testing, both STL Map and HashMap (unordered_map) use pthread read-write locks, as CrossDB is thread-safe with read-write locks by default.
-> std::shared_mutex is not used because, in a single-threaded context, the compiler optimizes the code and omits the lock.
+> - `std::shared_mutex` is not used because, in a single-threaded context, the compiler optimizes the code and omits the lock.
+> - CrossDB will support a lockless mode in the future, and the benchmark tool will offer an option to configure the lock mode.
+> - There is a macro `USE_STRING` that allows configuration to use either `C char array` or `C++ string`.
+By default, it uses `C char array`, which offers better performance.

 > **NOTE**
-> Test result will vary with CPU/OS/Compiler/SQLite/System Load.
-And even on the same server, it'll vary each time.
+> Test results will vary depending on the CPU, OS, compiler, and system load.
+Even on the same server, the results will differ each time.

 ## Test Server
 ```
 CPU			: 11th Gen Intel(R) Core(TM) i7-11700 @ 2.50GHz, Cache size 16384 KB
 OS			: Ubuntu 24.04
 CrossDB		: 0.8.0
-gcc 		: 13.2.0
+Compiler 	: gcc 13.2.0 with -O2 optimization
+c++ std		: c++17
 ```

 <script src="https://cdn.jsdelivr.net/npm/chart.js"></script>

+## In-Memory DB Test with INT

-## 1,000 Rows
+### 1,000 Rows
 -------------------------------------------------------------------------------

-### Sequential Access Test
+#### Sequential Access Test

   DB      | Access   | Insert QPS | Query QPS  | Update QPS | Delete QPS
  ::       | ::       | ----       | ----       | ----       | ----